 This week a friend of mine had a job interview and wanted to grab lunch with me to practice for it.

 We just sat down, she didn’t wait, ‘ask me questions, Jess.’
 I obliged.
-I noticed that she was struggling to find anything to say about herself.
+I asked a few questions.
+But she was struggling to find anything to say about herself.
 She struggled to find the words.
 So I said, ‘try to speak to me, not thinking that you’re in an interview.’

-When she stopped because she didn’t know how to say the word ‘goal’ in English, she struggled to pick herself up and get back.
+When she stopped because she was looking for the perfect word (she could have said ‘goal’), she struggled to pick herself up and get back.
 I noticed that she might have been beating herself up, having an unconstructive internal monologue, maybe something like ‘I suck.
 My English is terrible.’